Northern Eagles: Post 2003

 Since the Northern Eagles folded at the end of 2002, Manly and North Sydney have gone their separate ways.

 Manly officially returned to the NRL in 2003 (playing out of Brookvale Oval, though they played at least two games per season in Gosford until 2015) and have since played in four NRL Grand Finals (2007, 2008, 2011 and 2013), winning the premiership in 2008 and 2011.

 North Sydney began playing in the NSW Cup (formerly known as Reserve Grade) at their traditional base, North Sydney Oval, where they are a feeder team to the Melbourne Storm.
 Before this, Norths were the feeder team for the Sydney Roosters from 2019 to 2023, and the South Sydney Rabbitohs from 2007 to 2018.
 As of 2014, there have been several attempts for the Bears to come back into the NRL by being based at the Central Coast, North Sydney, Perth, Gold Coast and Brisbane.
 Former North Sydney internationals Greg Florimo and David Fairleigh play a prominent role in the club's push to join the NRL.
-The Bears have an with the Perth Bears that will enter the National Rugby League in 2027.
+The Bears have an affiliation with the Perth Bears that will enter the National Rugby League in 2027.